 When they are charged your retailer will typically list these fees and charges separately on your bill.
 If you are unsure about any fees that appear on your bill talk to your retailer.

-In states and territories which have commenced the National Energy Retail Law, energy retailers are required to have Energy Price Factsheets for each of their offers.
+In states and territories which have commenced the National Energy Retail Law, energy retailers are required to have Basic Plan Information Documents for each of their offers.
 These factsheets help you compare offers by requiring all retailers to present information on their offers in the same way.
-The factsheets set out the tariffs, fees and charges that apply to each offer.
+They set out the prices, fees and charges and contract details that apply to each offer.

-In states and territories which have commenced the Retail Law, you can also obtain Energy Price Factsheets from the AER’s Energy Made Easy website when you search for offers available to you.
+In states and territories which have commenced the Retail Law, you can also obtain Basic Plan Information Documents from the AER’s Energy Made Easy website when you search for offers available to you.